stonemjs/docs/src/docs/architecture/blueprint.md

 #### Avoid `this` in Hooks

 Hook methods are called via reflection, independently of any class lifecycle.
-Do not rely on `this` in hook methods — prefer static logic or external utilities.
+Do not rely on `this` in hook methods, prefer static logic or external utilities.

 #### Use Utility Functions for Clarity